 PLAN B: you can talk to the guy who started it all.
 No, we don’t suggest you should start calling spirits from another world with a spiritual séance.
 Simple phone call will be enough.
 Just go to one of the must see Vilnius attractions - the monument for the Grand Duke Gediminas - located at the Cathedral Square in Vilnius Old Town.
 Scan the QR code on the blue plaque and voilà – Gediminas is calling you!
 Never heard about this magic?
 Check out Vilnius Talking Statues program.
 This is one the must things to do in Vilnius.
 And while you are chatting with Grand Duke, make a selfie with him!

-PLAN C: The best Vilnius event locals are really excited about on Vilnius Birthday is Vilnius Light Festival!
-Unfortunately this year due to COVID-19, Vilnius light festival was moved to summer, 2021.
-However Vilnius will not leave it’s citizens without anything.
-Four main Vilnius bridges in the city center will be illuminated as well as Gediminas castle and… the sword of Gediminas!
+PLAN C: The event locals are really excited about on Vilnius Birthday is the Vilnius Light Festival!
+Between January 25th - 28th streets, squares and public spaces are flooded with spectacular lights, revealing all the charm of Vilnius city.
+You can expect modern light installations, new media art and the synthesis of architecture and light... but the best part is the sword of Gediminas!
 Yes!
-This is one the coolest artworks from Vilnius light festival that citizens of Vilnius fell in love with.
+This is one the coolest artworks from the Vilnius light festival that citizens of Vilnius immediately fell in love with.
 Gediminas sword becomes as shiny as the swords of the Jedi from Star Wars.
-For a few days our beloved Vilnius founder Gediminas becomes Jediminas!
+For a few days our beloved Vilnius founder Gediminas becomes Jedi-minas!

 A picture from one of the most popular Vilnius evetns in winter - Vilnius Festival of Lights 2020. © Go Vilnius.